ChrstphrHll/npc_gen/students/Adamos Taehr.md

 ---
 ### Description
 - 5th year Elf Fighter in Fiesn
-- straight brunette hair that's loose around the shoulders, Blue eyes, and Tan skin
+- long wavy dirty blonde hair that's messy, Blue eyes, and Tan skin
 - Is Attentive and Sensual, and has People as their ideal

 ### Organizations